You just launched your website, now what?

 • Social accounts

-• Third part integrations (like live chat, booking systems, etc)
+• Third party integrations (like live chat, booking systems, etc)

 Once the technical business is checked off, we can think about post-launch